angular/angular/aio/content/guide/esbuild.md

 Avoiding the use of modules with non-local side effects (outside of polyfills) is recommended whenever possible regardless of the build system being used and avoids this particular issue.
 Modules with non-local side effects can have a negative effect on both application size and runtime performance as well.

 </div>

-### Long build times when using Sass combined with pnpm or yarn PnP

-Applications may have increased build times due to the need to workaround Sass resolution incompatibilities when using either the pnpm or Yarn PnP package managers.
-Sass files with `@import` or `@use` directives referencing a package when using either of these package managers can trigger the performance problem.

-An alternative workaround that alleviates the build time increases is in development and will be available before the build system moves to stable status.
-Both the Yarn package manager in node modules mode and the `npm` package manager are not affected by this problem.

 ## Bug reports